misieur/BeyondBorderUnlocked/README.md

 - Realistic combat mechanics with critical hits & damage calculation based on armor and weapons

 ## Installation
-1. Place the plugin JAR in your server's `plugins/` folder
+1. Place the plugin JAR and [packetevents.jar](https://www.spigotmc.org/resources/80279/) in your server's `plugins/` folder
 2. Restart/reload your server
 3. Configure `plugins/BeyondBorderUnlocked/config.yml` to your needs

+> [!WARNING]
+> These actions beyond the world border are not intended by game design.
+> Unexpected bugs may occur, and the experience will differ from normal gameplay.
+> Test thoroughly before production use.

 ## Configuration (`config.yml`)
 ```yaml